JulesBarbe/Fake-news-corrector/README.md

 5. Navigate to the news article you'd like to classify, click on the Fake News Corrector extension in the Extensions bar in the top right, and click the button!

+### Dependencies:
+1. For the newspaper/Article library, run

+         pip3 install newspaper3k

+2. For the News API, run

+         pip install newsapi-python

 ## Repository organization
 Below is a listing of relevant files: